awslabs/graphql-schema-utilities/README.md

 ```
 Options:
-  -V, --version               output the version number
+  -V, --version               output the version number.
   -o, --output [pattern]      The file path where the merged schema will be outputted to.
-  -s, --schema [pattern]      Use a glob path that would define all of your schema files to merge them into a valid schema. (default: "")
+  -s, --schema [pattern]      Use a glob path that would define all of your schema files to merge them into a valid schema. (default: "").
   -r, --rules [pattern]       The file path for your custom rules to validate your operations, and your merged schema.
-To learn abot how to write your custom rules:  (default: "")
+To learn abot how to write your custom rules: check the README.md file  (default: "").
-  -p, --operations [pattern]  Use a glob that that contains your graphql operation files to test against the merged schema file. (default: "")
+  -p, --operations [pattern]  Use a glob that that contains your graphql operation files to test against the merged schema file. (default: "").
-  -h, --help                  output usage information
+  -h, --help                  output usage information.
 ```

 ### How to merge the schema files: